UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 UPPS No. 07.09.01

-Issue No. 5
+Issue No. 6

-Effective Date: 11/04/2019
+Effective Date: 2/07/2025

-Next Review Date: 6/01/2029 (E10Y)
+Next Review Date: 6/01/2035 (E10Y)

-Sr. Reviewer: Director, Student Health Center
+Sr. Reviewer: Director, University Health Services

-POLICY STATEMENTS
+POLICY STATEMENT

 This document sets forth Texas State University’s policy regarding HIV/AIDS on campus in compliance with Texas Education Code, Section 51.919 HIV and AIDS Policy.
+This policy applies to both the San Marcos and Round Rock campuses.

 Texas State recognizes that preventing the transmission of HIV is the only effective means of stopping the spread of HIV/AIDS.
-The university will address HIV/AIDS through education, support services, and appropriate accommodations for those infected with HIV.
+The university will address HIV/AIDS through education, support services, and appropriate accommodations for those living with HIV.

 DEFINITIONS